Curonian Spit: Geography

 The Curonian Spit stretches from the Sambia Peninsula on the south to its northern tip next to a narrow strait, across which is the port city of Klaipėda on the Lithuanian mainland.
-The northern 52 km long stretch of the Curonian Spit peninsula lies in Klaipėda County, Lithuania, while the rest is part of Kaliningrad Oblast, Russia.
+The northern 52 km stretch of the Curonian Spit peninsula lies in Klaipėda County, Lithuania, while the rest is part of Kaliningrad Oblast, Russia.
 The width of the spit varies from a minimum of 400 m in Russia (near the village of Lesnoy) to a maximum of 3800 m in Lithuania (just north of Nida).

 Geologic history

 The Curonian Spit was formed about 3rd millennium BC.
 A glacial moraine served as its foundation; winds and sea currents later contributed enough sand to raise and keep the formation above sea level.

 The existence of this narrow shoal is inherently threatened by the natural processes that govern shoreline features.
 It depends on a dynamic balance between sand transport and deposition.
 Geologically it is an ephemeral coast element.
 The most likely development is that the shallow bay inside the Curonian Spit will eventually fill up with sediment, thus creating new land.